endurantgames/cosmiclegends/src/classes/paragon.md

     are at 0 Health or 0 Might, regain 1 point of each at the start of the next Hero Phase if the Rescue goal can still be advanced.

-TBD

-:   To be determined.
+Ultra-Energy Limitation

+:   *Prerequisite: You must have the __My One Weakness!__ Ability to
+    choose this.*

+    Remove your *My One Weakness!* ability and replace it with the following Ability:

+    You can only use one super-power at a time.
+Immediately after you use any Power Word or Words in a Power Display, Stunt, or Combo, __all__ of your Power Words (from any source) go on cooldown.

+    At the start of the next Hero Phase, when your Power Words come off of cooldown, regain 1 point of Might.
+    Increase your maximum Might by 3.

 :::::::::::::::::::::::::::::::::::::

 ### Volume 3 Abilities

-At the start of Volume 3, choose an ability from this list or any previous list.
+At the start of Volume 3, choose an ability from this list or any previous Paragon list.

 ::::::: {.ability-list .v3 } ::::::::
 Castle of Quiettude